 Half of all cancer patients fail chemotherapy.
 This resistance increases mortality and represents a major burden for the health care system.

-Scandion Oncology is working to develop treatments that will re-sensitize cancer cells to chemotherapy within metastatic colon and breast cancer.
+Scandion Oncology is working to develop treatments that will re-sensitize cancer cells to chemotherapy within metastatic colorectal and pancreatic cancer.

 We believe Scandion Oncology’s approach could help improve outcomes for thousands of cancer patients, creating substantial business potential.

-Detailed analyses suggests the market for Scandion Oncology’s products to be more than EUR 4 billion annually.
-We believe our patents could be attractive for larger pharmaceutical companies to combine with their existing cancer treatments.
+Detailed analyses suggest the market for Scandion Oncology’s products to be more than EUR 4 billion annually.